himanshu-dandle/tesla-stock-lstm/README.md

 ## Project Overview

-The aim of this project is to predict the closing price of Tesla stocks using historical data fetched from Yahoo Finance.
-We use a deep learning-based LSTM model to capture temporal dependencies in the stock prices.
+This project focuses on predicting Tesla's stock prices using historical stock data and a Long Short-Term Memory (LSTM) neural network.
+LSTMs are highly effective for time-series forecasting tasks as they can capture temporal dependencies and patterns in sequential data, making them ideal for stock price prediction.

+The main goal of this project is to predict Tesla’s stock closing prices based on past prices, allowing for better insight into future price movements.
+Accurate stock price prediction can be beneficial for making informed investment decisions, analyzing market trends, and managing risk.

+We chose LSTM because it can retain information over long sequences, making it suitable for modeling stock market data, which is known for its volatility and time-dependent characteristics.

 ### Steps:
 1. **Data Collection**: Using `yfinance` to collect Tesla stock price data.